markdalgleish/react-themeable/README.md

 # react-themeable

-Utility for making React components easily themeable.
+Utility for making React components easily themeable, written in TypeScript for easier use.

 **This project is still experimental, so feedback from component authors would be greatly appreciated!**